GameServerManagers/LinuxGSM-Docs/requirements/gamedig.md

 [GameDig](https://github.com/sonicsnes/node-gamedig) is a tool that queries game servers and returns outputs data from a query in to json format.
 It can return not only if the game server is online but various data such as current maps and players.
 This allows `./gameserver details` to display live information.

 GameDig super-seeds gsquery as the tool to monitor game servers.
-GameDig is currently optional but reccomended and gsquery is kept to ensure compatibility because of gamedig requiring Node.js to be installed.
+GameDig is currently optional but recommended and gsquery is kept to ensure compatibility because of gamedig requiring Node.js to be installed.

 ## Install Node.js